-- Cataloging and interlibrary loan service database costs increase by \$9,500 based on communications from the vendor (OCLC) and 2018 year-to-date actuals. - Conferences Training needs exist for many staff, both those in the librarian profession and in other professions needed to support the Library.
-Managers submitted specific proposals for conferences for 2019 and the CEO requested funds for Trustees to attend national conferences.
+- Cataloging and interlibrary loan service database costs increase by \$15,874 based on communications from the vendor (OCLC) and 2019 year-to-date actuals. - Conferences Training needs exist for many staff, both those in the librarian profession and in other professions needed to support the Library.
+Managers submitted specific proposals for conferences for 2020 and the CEO requested funds for Trustees to attend national conferences.
 Several staff serve on national councils and boards and must attend the conferences.
-The Public Library Association conference is held every other year and 2019 is not a conference year.
-The budget for this line item is increased by \$3,770. - Insurance is decreased by \$246 based on 2018 actual expenditures to-date.
+The Public Library Association conference is held every other year and 2020 is a conference year.
+Thus, the budget for this line item is increased by \$30,010.
+The estimated cost for the Public Library Association conference is \$47,500 so the conference budget actually decreases by \$17,490 from the prior year. - Insurance is increased by \$1,752 based on 2019 actual expenditures to-date and the addition of the new AdventureMobile to the policy.
 The pricing is locked for all but vehicles through 2020, but the Library receives the benefit of any rate decreases.
-No addition in the vehicle fleet is anticipated. - Marketing is increased by \$8,000 for a new mascot. - Membership/Dues have been increased by \$1,181 for potential new executive team staff needs. - By Kansas statute, TSCPL is required to support 50% of the budget requests for the libraries in Rossville and Silver Lake.
+No addition in the vehicle fleet is anticipated in 2020. - Membership/Dues have been increased by \$6,094 to potentially pay up to \$100 toward a professional membership for each member of the leadership team. - By Kansas statute, TSCPL is required to support 50% of the budget requests for the libraries in Rossville and Silver Lake.
 These costs continue to increase.
-An additional 11.5% increase from 2018 actual now known (\$13,066) is budgeted at a total of \$113,189 for both libraries. - Market increases are budgeted for postage/shipping and printing, as well as continued distribution by mail of Library News to all district households.
-Soffit banners will become a new method of marketing and are an increase in the base Printing budget.
-Total increase from 2018 for these line items is \$2,160. - Programming and staff training budgets remain flat from 2018. - Supplies increase by \$9,938 based on 2017 actual expenditures and an increase of \$8,000 increase in the technical services budget for the additional quantity/cost of RFID tags.
-A base for the replacement of staff office chairs continues. - Utility budgets remain flat from 2018.
-However, the utility market can become volatile and is subject to weather. - Vehicle repair costs have stabilized and the base budget is retained.
-Actual fuel costs were projected to increase by 20% in 2018 and a budget adjustment was made.
-The base budget for vehicle fuel should suffice in 2019.
+An additional 2% increase from 2019 actual now known (\$2,256) is budgeted at a total of \$115,060 for both libraries. - Market increases are budgeted for postage/shipping and printing, however Library News will be reduced from 6 to 4 annual mailings to all district households.
+Total decrease from 2019 for these line items is \$22,797. - Marketing, programming and staff training budgets remain flat from 2019. - Supplies increase by \$22,400 based on 2018 actual expenditures and an increase of \$9,100 in the public services budget for gallery supplies.
+Replacement tables for Marvin Auditorium and (9) additional staff chairs for circulation staff have been added at a cost of \$12,140.
+A base for the replacement of staff office chairs continues. - Electric costs have increased so an additional \$10,000 has been budgeted.
+Other utility budgets remain flat from 2019.
+However, the utility market can become volatile and is subject to weather.

+• Vehicle repair costs increase \$8,000 based on 2019 expenditures to date, although vehicle fuel costs remains flat.
+The base budget for vehicle fuel should suffice in 2020.
 No fleet additions are projected.

-The Lingo bookmobile is currently being used for Adventuremobile services until the replacement vehicle is received in the fall of 2018.
-Since the Lingo is older, the base for vehicle repairs will remain intact.
-Additionally, there have been continued mechanical issues with the new Bookmobiles and staff are working with the manufacturer to resolve them if possible.
-Large vehicle repairs can be expensive and the Library will have three Bookmobiles (Lingo used for Adventuremobile), the Learn and Play bus, the Red Carpet vehicle and the box truck.
+There have been continued mechanical issues with the new Bookmobiles and staff are working with the manufacturer to resolve them if possible.
+Large vehicle repairs can be expensive and the Library has three Bookmobiles - the AdventureMobile, the Learn and Play bus, the Red Carpet vehicle and the box truck.

-Debt Service Fund Budget (page 7)
+Debt Service Fund Budget (page 8)